 Gross Profit is one of the most important indicators for a company.
 In accounting economics, profit is also called profit.
 In the book Financial Statement Analysis: Basic Concepts and Description of Financial Statements (2019), profit is the difference between income and expenses.
 So companies can use the profit calculation to measure expenses (costs) and income.

-Usually, the term profit we often find in the business world, especially in the accounting field. because profit is very closely related to a business, business owners must understand well what profit is and how to cultivate it.
+Usually, the term profit is often found in the business world, especially in the accounting field. because profit is very closely related to a business, business owners must understand well what profit is and how to cultivate it.

 So in this article, we will discuss gross profit, which is quite different from net profit.
 Knowing the purpose and discussing how to calculate it.
 Check out the following article for more detailed information.